RemixFusion: Residual-based Mixed Representation for Large-scale Online RGB-D Reconstruction: EXPERIMENTS

 ORB-SLAM3, known for sparse SLAM, achieves robust and accurate pose estimation regardless of dense reconstruction.
 In comparison, our method achieves superior tracking accuracy across most scenes and emerges as the most accurate dense RGB-D SLAM system overall for tracking, surpassing even sparse SLAM systems like ORB-SLAM3 by 34.3$\%$.
 Furthermore, while ORB-SLAM3 focuses on sparse reconstruction, our method excels in dense reconstruction with more accurate pose estimation.

 Figure~\ref{fig:mesh-comp1} displays the reconstruction with estimated camera poses.
-Significant distortion is noticeable in the reconstructions produced by other methods, whereas our approach achieves accuracy and consistency.
+Significant distortion is noticeable in the reconstructions of other methods, whereas our approach delivers superior accuracy and consistency.
 This underscores the precision of our pose estimation proposed in Section~\ref{sec:ba} and Section~\ref{sec:system}.
-Furthermore, the colorized trajectory in Figure~\ref{fig:mesh-selfcapture} demonstrates the robustness and accuracy of our pose estimation even in very large-scale scenes, contrasting with failures or substantial drifts observed in alternative methods.
-We highly recommend readers refer to our supplementary video and materials for more comprehensive visualization and experimental results.
+Furthermore, the colorized trajectory in Figure~\ref{fig:mesh-selfcapture} demonstrates the robustness and accuracy of our pose estimation even in very large-scale scenes, contrasting with failures or substantial drifts observed in other methods.
+We highly recommend readers refer to our supplementary video and materials for more comprehensive visualization.

 Table~\ref{tab:uhumans2-benchmark} shows the tracking comparison of two large-scale sequences of \texttt{uHumans2}.
-The \texttt{apartment} contains three floors and the \texttt{office} is more than $1000m^2$, which presents significant challenges. \ffix{Our method is the most accurate in terms of tracking, exceeding the SOTA method (ESLAM) by 12\%, superior to the others on both sequences.
+The \texttt{apartment} contains three floors and the \texttt{office} is more than $1000m^2$, which presents significant challenges.
+Our method is the most accurate in terms of tracking, exceeding the SOTA method (ESLAM) by 12\%, superior to the others on both sequences.
 DROID-SLAM, utilizing layers of powerful dense bundle adjustment, derives the second-best tracking accuracy on \texttt{apartment} and the third-best accuracy on \texttt{office}, indicating great robustness.
 Corresponding rendering results are ignored, since DROID-SLAM omits reconstruction.
 Notably, MonoGS is the best 3DGS-based method on \texttt{uHumans2}, with tracking errors of 6.92cm (\texttt{apartment}) and 26.21cm (\texttt{office}).
 The increasing error in the larger scene (\texttt{office}) indicates the generalization limitation for 3DGS-based methods.
 In contrast, our method is robust on both sequences.
-Moreover, our method is a real-time system, while the best implicit method (ESLAM) and 3DGS-based method (MonoGS) are hard to meet the real-time requirements.}
+Moreover, our method is a real-time system, while the best implicit method (ESLAM) and 3DGS-based method (MonoGS) are hard to meet the real-time requirements.